lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

 - You will need to install the Crazyflie Python Library first.
 - Make sure you are connected to the drone’s WiFi network before running the script.
+- Make sure Crazyradio is connected and configured, and update the ``URI`` in ``crazyflie_fpv_example.py`` for your Crazyflie address and radio channel.
+- The FPV stream uses grayscale JPEG images with an expected size of 324 x 244 pixels.
+- Frames may be delayed or cached if the network or GUI falls behind.
+Images may also be slightly distorted, although they looked fine in our experimental environment.

 Lighthouse positioning system information
 ------------------------------------------------